Sewage Treatment Plant (STP): Process, Working & Installation

 2. Promoting Environmental Sustainability

-STPs play a pivotal role in promoting environmental sustainability within housing societies.
+Sewage treatment plants play a pivotal role in promoting sustainable communities with waste management in Indian Societies.
 By treating sewage locally, they contribute to:

-• Reduced Pollution: STPs effectively remove contaminants and pollutants from sewage before discharge or reuse, thereby reducing the environmental impact of untreated wastewater.
+• Reduced Pollution: Sewage treatment plants effectively remove contaminants and pollutants from sewage before discharge or reuse, thereby reducing the environmental impact of untreated wastewater.

 • Protection of Natural Ecosystems: Properly treated sewage prevents the contamination of natural water bodies, safeguarding aquatic ecosystems and biodiversity.